mrcbax/logoilab.github.io/posts/2021-12-12-non-openwrt.md

 ## How This Happened

-The creators of OpenWrt write an embbeded operating system, not forum software.
+The creators of OpenWrt write an embedded operating system, not forum software.
 To make their life easier they are hosting a copy of [Discourse](https://www.discourse.org/) which is an open source forum project focused on modernity and ease of use.
 Discourse has built in link parsing for posts.
 This parser takes anything that looks like a link in any post and attempts to create an href out of it when a user browses the page.

 Unbeknownst to the OpenWrt forum maintainers; this parser was utilized on the Terms of Service page as well.
 In fact this is a bug on all installs of Discourse.
 See it present on the Rust community forum as well: